In this article The Logo Creative discusses What To Include In a Great Graphic Design Portfolio

 If you’re looking forward to securing a position with a design agency, it’s essential that you know what to include in your resume.
 This document speaks volumes about your suitability for the job.
 Your inability to provide the necessary information in this document can become the reason why employers will not even consider your application.

-If you want to submit a UX designer resume that’ll gain the approval of any design agency, pay attention to how you create your graphic design portfolio.
+If you want to submit a UX designer resume that’ll gain the approval of any design agency, pay attention to how you create your graphic design portfolio, read more about web designers and developer portfolios on ramotion.
 Ideally, this document should give employers an idea of your previous projects and how you can become an asset to their agency.

 You can create a portfolio in any format you like – some employers might be impressed with a video and others with a simply laid out PDF document.
-Whatever format you decide to create it in, you should take your time to plan out how you can effectively communicate and showcase your skills and complete project work.
+Whatever format you decide to create it in, you should take your time to plan out how you can effectively communicate, showcase your skills, and complete project work.
 During your planning time you will need to consider:

 - How do you want to guide your prospective employer through the body of work?

 - How will you communicate your design skills with the right amount of information?